 Error Handling

-How to handle errors, recover from failed transactions, and build resilient integrations.
+How to handle errors and recover from failed transactions.

 State Machine States